-This article will cover frequently asked questions regarding custom materials within SimScale.
-Additionally, the workflow on how to set custom materials is discussed.
+This article will cover the features regarding custom materials within SimScale.
+Additionally, the workflows on how to set custom material properties and the custom materials library are discussed.

-- Can we add new materials to the list manually? – Yes
+- Can I add new materials to the library manually? – Yes

 Default Material Library